Scaramir/maxlight/README.md

 Known bugs: \
 Switching from or to a fullscreen mode programm causes an access loss of the variables or stucks in an api-function.
 Restart the Program and switch/'Alt+Tab' back to the game within 5 seconds.
 This accounts to every display mode switch (change of resolution, lockscreen, changing games from window mode to fullscreen, ...).
-Testing the amount of catchable frames/second through the 'benchmark' ends the program.

 Porting it to Linux would require a replacement of the AcquireNextFrame() function of the windows desktop duplication api and some other adjustments. \